-Step 3: Let the Games Begin

-- Meet face-to-face to advance your arguments and educate non-OCR and non-health care industry personnel. - REMEMBER: These are lawyers ...
-"Everything you say can and will be used against you." - Don't bid against yourself get a first draft - "Same bat time, same bat channel" If you are dealing with multiple SAGs, sell them the same deal to maximize remediation efforts.
+Life Cycle of a SAG Action (continued) Step 2: All Eyes on You Step 3: Let the Games Begin Investigations typically start with a Meet face-to-face to advance your request for information ... and another arguments and educate non-OCR and non-health care industry personnel.
+Categories of information requested will REMEMBER: These are lawyers ... vary by state - be sure to keep your "Everything you say can and will be story consistent and your materials used against you." organized.
+Don't bid against yourself - get a first Maintain documentation of all draft. remediation efforts.
+"Same bat time, same bat channel" - If Respond timely and completely. you are dealing with multiple SAGs, sell Ask for more time if you need it. them the same deal to maximize remediation efforts.